-Karna, the King of Anga, was a loyal friend of Duryodhana and the eldest son of Kunti.
-Born as the son of Surya (the Sun God), Karna played a crucial role in the Mahabharata war.
-Known for his unmatched generosity, Karna earned the title Daanaveera (the great giver), as there was no one on earth who could rival him in charity.
+Karna, is the King of Anga.
+He was a loyal friend of Duryodhana and the eldest son of Kunti, Padava’s mother.
+Karna was born as the son of Surya Dev (The Sun God), he played a crucial role in the Mahabharata war.
+Karna is known for his generosity, charity, and because of this he has earned the title Daanaveera (the great giver).
+There was no one on earth who could match him in charity.

-Karna had a unique virtue—he would give anyone anything they asked for, without hesitation or second thought.
-However, despite his noble qualities, Karna's end was deeply tragic.
-The key reason for his misfortune was a curse.
+Karna had a unique personality – If someone asks anything to him then he would give it without a second thought, without any hesitation.
+However, despite his all these noble qualities, his end was filled with a tragedy.
+The main reason for this misfortune and this tragic end was a curse.

 Karna's Background

-One day, while riding through the streets of Anga, Karna noticed a child crying.
-When he asked why, the child explained that they had spilled ghee (clarified butter) meant for their home and feared punishment.
-Out of compassion, Karna decided to help.
-Using his strength, he extracted the ghee from the soil where it had seeped in.
+One day, Karna was riding through the streets of Anga.
+He noticed a little child crying.
+He asked a child about a reason for crying.
+The child explained that he was taking ghee (clarified form of butter) for their home and he had spilled that ghee accidentally, and feared punishment.
+Karna decided to help in out of responsibility and compassion.
+Using his strength, he extracted the gee from the soil where it had absorbed.

-As he performed this act, Bhoomi Devi (the Earth Goddess) cried out in pain and cursed Karna.
-She declared that at a critical moment in his life, she would hold his chariot wheel stuck in the earth, rendering him vulnerable.
-This curse played a pivotal role in Karna's downfall during the war.
+As soon as Karna started to perform this act, Bhoomi Devi (The Earth Goddess) cried out in pain.
+Then she cursed Karna in pain.
+She said that during the critical moment of his life, she would hold his chariot wheel stuck in the earth, this would be making him defenceless.
+This curse of Goddess played an important role in Karna’s downfall and tragic end during the Mahabharata war.

 The Curse of Parashurama

-Karna was also cursed by his teacher, Parashurama.
-Posing as a Brahmin, Karna sought training in advanced weaponry from Parashurama.
-However, when Parashurama discovered Karna's true identity as a Kshatriya, he cursed him, saying he would forget the use of divine weapons at the most crucial moment of his life.
+Parashurama was a teacher of Karna.
+Karna was also cursed by Parashurama.
+Karna introduced himself as a Brahmin to Parashurama, and gained training in advanced weaponry from Parashurama.
+However, when Parashurama found that actual identity of Karna as a Kshatriya, he cursed him.
+Parashurama said Karna would forget the use of his divine weapons at the most important moment of his life and during the war.

 Karna's Tragic End

-During the decisive moments of the Kurukshetra war, both curses took effect.
-While battling Arjuna, Karna's chariot wheel got stuck in the ground, fulfilling Bhoomi Devi's curse.
-As he struggled to free the wheel, Arjuna attacked him with a divine arrow.
-Parashurama's curse also came true, as Karna forgot how to counter the attack with his own celestial weapons.
+During the crucial moments of the Mahabharata war, both curses impacted Karna.
+While battling against Arjuna, Karna’s chariot wheel got stuck inside the ground.
+And it fulfilled Bhoomi Devi’s curse.
+He struggled to free the wheel stuck on the mud.
+Lord Krishna said to Arjuna to attack Karna with a divine arrow.
+Parashurama’s curse also came true during this moment.
+Karna forgot how to counter Arjuna’s attack with his divine weapons.

-Had Karna not been afflicted by these curses, defeating him in battle would have been nearly impossible.
-His death remains one of the most poignant and tragic events in the Mahabharata.
+If Karna had not been burdened by these two curses, defeating him in Kurukshetra battle would have been almost impossible.
+His death remains one of the most tragic and heartbreaking moments in the Mahabharata.

-This story exemplifies how curses and fate shaped the destinies of even the greatest warriors in the epic.
+This story indicates how fate and curses played an important role during the crucial moments of the battle and changed the destinies of even all-time greatest warriors in the history.

 By Sukhesh Shanbhag Published: Wednesday, December 4, 2024, 11:44 [IST]